Martin Truex Jr. through the years

 2009: Truex scored his second career NASCAR Cup Series pole and his first (and only thus far) for the 2009 Daytona 500.
 This was one of three poles on the season for him in his final season at Earnhardt Ganassi Racing.

-2012: In his third season with Michael Waltrip Racing, Truex came oh-so-close to his first win with the organization with a runner-up finish at Kansas Speedway.
+2012: In his third season with Michael Waltrip Racing, Truex came oh-so-close to his first win with the organization but ended up with a runner-up finish at Kansas Speedway.

 2013: Truex finally broke through for the second win of his career, sipping wine in Victory Lane at Sonoma Raceway for Michael Waltrip Racing.